Humanity, thy name is blog

 Monday already.
 I had Friday's entry all ready to upload, but didn't actually get round to copying it to my server, so here it is, together with today's entry.
 Two for the price of one.
 Who says we don't give value for money here at headfirstonly.com?

-Oh - and even though it's going up for 11pm here in South West England, can I just point out that the temperature in the room right now is 28° Celsius?
-It's not particularly comfortable without air conditioning...
+Oh—and even though it's going up for 11pm here in South West England, can I just point out that the temperature in the room right now is 28° Celsius (82° F)?
+It's not particularly comfortable without air conditioning, and my house (like most in the UK) does NOT have air conditioning...

 STRAITS OF GIBRALTAR, TURN RIGHT.
 CAN'T MISS IT